hansrune/HeatPumpControl/README.md

 ## Introduction

-This small IO board was made to easily fit inside a heat pump, more specifically Mitsubushi heat pump serial ports (CN105 connector).
+This small IO board was made to easily fit inside a small DYI boxm, a heat pump or other.
+For Mitsubushi heat pumps, the CN105 connector is used for serial port communications and for power supply.

 Some of the main features and benefits